martinleal/real-world-data-engineering/README.md

 - Combines batch and streaming pipelines using public and near-real-time data sources.
 - Ingests near-real-time API data, writes to S3, and loads into Snowflake using Snowpipe.
 - Loads historical data from a public AWS Open Data S3 bucket.
-- Applies Medallion Architecture and Star Schema modeling for scalable, analytics-ready datasets.
+- Applies Medallion Architecture and Star Schema modeling for scalable, analytics-ready datasets using `DBT`.
 - Implements data quality checks and orchestration through Airflow for reliability and observability.

 ### 3. IaC - Infrastructure as Code (In Progess)